Things You Need to Know Before Applying for OPT

 - In order to be eligible for OPT, you need to be a degree-seeking student who has been in full-time student status for at least one academic year.

-List of Documents Necessary for the Post-completion OPT Application
+List of Documents Necessary for the OPT Application

 (All documents can be found in the Post-completion OPT Application (part 1 &2), located in the Forms Library.
 Note that participation in a workshop is required prior to applying for OPT.)

 - Academic Advisor Recommendation Form